Principal Investigator:

 Keiran Stevenson, currently a postdoc in Minsu Kim's lab at Emory University

-Eric Thorand (co-supervised with Naomi Nakayama), currently a scientist with BioClavis, Glasgow.
+Eric Thorand, currently a scientist with BioClavis, Glasgow.

 Jerko Rosko, currently working on pathogen detection with PicturaBio